 When the front end is more important than the back end

 Time went by.
 The Internet grew more complex and moved away from being the realm of scientists and the military, as it used to be at some point, to approach billions of users.
-This trend of public openness growing at the turn of the century and the involvement of the public in Internet development gave rise to CMS and its popularization.
+This trend of public openness growing at the turn of the century and the involvement of the public in Internet development gave rise to CMSs and their popularization.

 - Wix and many others.

 - Marketika (Tilda);

 - Vancouver Design Center (Joomla);

 - Taunton Store (OpenCart);